Category: Personal Updates

 Moving Forward From Vanilla Cycle Touring

 Five years ago, I invented cycle-touring.
 After rejecting backpacking out-of-hand as a fulfilling post-university form of escapism, I eventually hit upon the idea to ride a bicycle — a bicycle! — from England, all the way to Croatia.
-The loose motivation for this was to visit a friend, but having a cool adventure in exotic, […] Continue reading →
+The loose motivation for this was to visit a friend, but having a cool adventure in exotic, faraway Europe was the key.
+I thought I’d single-handedly hit upon a brilliant and novel way to travel that ticked all the boxes — the great outdoors, sleeping rough, the physical challenge, and using my own initiative to get to my destination.
+In short, I was… Continue reading →

 -